 While not all enterprises and office spaces have similar needs, PoE manufacturers make different PoE switches with different configurations.
 Also, not all PoE switches come at the same price point.

-The good thing is, you can mix PoE-enabled devices and non-PoE devices in a network with the help of a PoE switch.
+The good thing is, that you can mix PoE-enabled devices and non-PoE devices in a network with the help of a PoE switch.
 First, understand the classification of PoE switches available in the market.
 They are divided into three segments—unmanaged, hybrid, and managed switches.

 The unmanaged and hybrid PoE switches offer limited security and control features.
 They target industries that have minimal security needs.
 So, manufacturers try to minimize their costs by limiting advanced features.